Texas vs. Miami (FL) Predictions & Picks - NCAA Tournament Elite Eight

 Under (149.5)

-Texas' record against the spread this season is 18-16-0, and Miami (FL)'s is 17-11-0.
+Texas has an 18-16-0 record against the spread this season compared to Miami (FL), who is 17-11-0 ATS.
 The Longhorns have a 16-18-0 record going over the point total, while games involving the Hurricanes have a record of 14-17-0 when it comes to hitting the over.
-The teams combine to score 157.3 points per game, 7.8 more points than this matchup's total.
+The two teams average 157.3 points per game, 7.8 more points than this matchup's total.
 Texas has an 8-2 record against the spread while going 8-2 overall in the last 10 games.
 Miami (FL) has gone 6-3 against the spread and 8-2 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.